jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 what is an attribute?
 *********************************************************************************

-An :ref:`attribute<AttributeError>` is a name for something that belongs to an :ref:`object<classes>`, for example, a human being has attributes like height, weight, sex and color.
+An :ref:`attribute<AttributeError>` is a name for something that belongs to an :ref:`object<what is a class?>`, for example, a human being has attributes like height, weight, sex and color.
 They are also known as properties

 ----